cdufresne-nh/etch-a-sketch/README.md

-An etch a sketch with variable squares squares.
+An etch a sketch with variable squares.